pbackus/latex-markdown-equivalency/latex-markdown-equivalency.md

 the line will be ignored.

-You can use the example above as a template for your own documents, if you wish, and all of the examples in this article will work with it.
+You can use the example above as a template for your own documents, if you wish, and all of the examples in this tutorial will work with it.
 However, some of LaTeX's default settings are a bit strange.
 I myself like to use the following minimal preamble, which makes a few small tweaks: